LOVE - SERVE - GROW

 Think about how you talk to, question and praise your child.

-Our phase leaders and key members of the support staff attended a Team Teach session for deescallation training.
-The whole school attended and completed training in safer handling on Wednesday 3rd November 2021.
+Our phase leaders and key members of the support staff attended deescalation training.
+The whole school attended and completed this on 28th January 2025.
 This training was led by an external leader.
-The following session included the presentation below:

 As part of the ongoing monitoring of behaviour, we record serious behaviour incidents on our internal behaviour monitoring system, called CPOMS.
 We ensure we take immediate and effective action to prevent reoccurrence and inform parents where necessary.
 We also ask all children to reflect on their behaviour either through a discussion (EYFS and Key Stage 1) or by writing it down (Key Stage 2).